connect-ph/web/README.md

 Cable television (CATV) operators enjoy a marginal share of the fixed broadband Internet market in the country but their infrastructure assets cover distant and suburban areas that are generally out of reach by telecommunication companies.

-Cable network operators have to face and overcome several challenges in order to significantly gain a bigger share of the local Internet market.
+Cable network operators have to face and overcome several challenges in order to gain a signficant share of the local Internet market.
 Among these are:

 1. There is a need to transform the existing infrastructure from one that supports the delivery of (almost exclusively) video content, to one that is able to deliver triple-play